gmlewis/bible-codes/TheLittleBook.md

 For Yahweh is the great everlasting God who sits on high and will now move to reveal himself to his creation and I, Christ Jesus, am the everlasting Lord of Lords and King of Kings of whose kingdom there is never an end.
 And I will send my two prophets, even my two candlesticks who will prophecy, and I will send my 144,000 to save alive those to whom they are sent in the wilderness in a place chosen by Yahweh and of Yahweh will they be fed and cared for.
 And the everlasting God has so declared of old.
 For it is Yahweh who speaks of things that are yet to be as though they have already happened for so are the ways of The Everlasting God who has given me The Everlasting Gospel to be declared over the earth so that everlasting salvation may come to all who will call on my mighty, everlasting name.
 I Yeshua HaMashiach, even Christ Jesus, have sent these words by my servant and by my servant have these words been sent.

-I am the Word of God made flesh who dwells amongst you I am he who sits with billow in hand stoking the flames of purification I am he who removes the unbelief I am he who removes your faithless ways I am he who fully purifies you of all manner of fleshly corruption
+I am the Word of God made flesh who dwells amongst you I am he who sits with billow in hand stoking the flames of purification I am he who removes the unbelief I am he who removes your faithless ways I am he who fully purifies you of all manner of fleshly corruption

 276